Hausdorff vs Gromov-Hausdorff distances: Vietoris--Rips complexes and the case of the circle

 If we had $\frac{r}{2}+\delta+\varepsilon<d_\h(X,S^1)$, then the collection of open balls $\left\{B\left(x,\frac{r}{2}+\delta+\varepsilon\right)\right\}_{x\in X}$ would not cover $S^1$.
 By the nerve lemma, $\cech{X}{\frac{r}{2}+\delta+\varepsilon}$ would be homotopy equivalent to an open proper subset of $S^1$, implying $H_1\left(\cech{X}{\frac{r}{2}+\delta+\varepsilon}\right)=0$ by Lemma~\ref{lem:proper-subset}.
 This would contradict the fact that $(\og\circ\oh)_*$ is nonzero on $H_1(\bullet)$.
 Therefore, it must be that $\frac{r}{2}+\delta+\varepsilon \ge d_\h(X,S^1)$ for all $2\cdot d_\gh(X,Y) < r < \frac{\pi}{3}-\delta$ and sufficiently small $\varepsilon>0$.
 So $d_\gh(X,Y)+\delta \ge d_\h(X,S^1)$, giving $d_\gh(X,Y) \geq d_\h(X,S^1)-d_\gh(Y,S^1)$, as desired. \end{proof}

 Instead of passing to \v{C}ech complexes, the above proof could have instead used only Vietoris--Rips complexes, using the \emph{winding fraction}~\cite{AA-VRS1,AAM,AAR} to determine when the Vietoris--Rips complex of a subset of the circle is homotopy equivalent to the circle or not, and the fact that $\vr{S^1}{r}\simeq S^1$ for $r<\frac{2\pi}{3}$.
-This is how our first proof proceeded, until we eventually generalized the situation to handle manifolds besides the circle.
+This is how our first proof of Theorem~\ref{thm:main2}(a), the first result we proved during this research project, proceeded; see Appendix~\ref{app:additional} for this proof.